 Adrienne N. Williams is a Colorado native who recently relocated back to Atlanta from Philadelphia, PA.
-She is a psychotherapist in private practice; she is the Founder and Lead Therapist at Life Epiphany, LLC.
+She is a psychotherapist in private practice, and the Founder and Lead Therapist at Life Epiphany, LLC.

-An enthusiast of innovative education, Ms. Williams is the former Director of Partnerships for Science Leadership Academy at Beeber; an inquiry-driven, project-based high school developed in partnership with The Franklin Institute based in Philadelphia, PA.
-Currently, she is a doctoral candidate at Widener University where her research focuses on mental health and sexuality in the African American community.
-She is a dedicated and driven clinician with over fifteen years of diverse work experience as an educator, social justice advocate, community activist and social worker.
+An enthusiast for innovative education, Ms. Williams is the former Director of Partnerships for Science Leadership Academy at Beeber; an inquiry-driven, project-based high school developed in partnership with The Franklin Institute of Philadelphia, PA.
+She is currently a doctoral candidate at Widener University, where her research focuses on mental health and sexuality in African American communities.
+She is a dedicated and driven clinician with over fifteen years of diverse work experience as an educator, social justice advocate, community activist, and social worker.

-She earned a Dual Master’s in Social Work and Human Sexuality Education from Widener University and she is presently licensed in Pennsylvania and Georgia.
+Ms. Williams earned a Dual Master’s Degree in Social Work and Human Sexuality Education from Widener University, and she is presently licensed in Pennsylvania and Georgia.
 Her goal as a clinician is to dismantle stigma and shame about mental health and sex in our society.
-In her private practice, she provides individual, couples counseling, workshops and professional development.
+In her private practice, she provides individual, couple’s counseling, workshops, and professional development.
 As a licensed social worker, her philosophy of psychotherapy is grounded in developing authentic relationships by providing an open and safe environment for the people she serves.